-China’s First Emperor, Qin Shi Huang, was born on this day (18 February) in 259 BC – that’s 2,277 years ago!
+China’s First Emperor, Qin Shi Huang, was born on 18 February in 259 BC – that’s over 2,200 years ago!
 Famed for his army of terracotta warriors built to protect him for eternity, the Emperor is also one of the most controversial figures in history.
 Seen as a visionary by some and a tyrant by others, his achievements in such a short space of time were nevertheless remarkable and far-reaching.
-On his birthday, we take a closer look at the life of the man at the heart of our landmark exhibition.
+Here we take a closer look at the life of the man at the heart of our landmark exhibition.

 Qin Shi Huang, China’s First Emperor

 A life of conquest shaped the man who would become China’s First Emperor.
 Born Prince Ying Zheng, he was just 13 years old when he became King of the Qin State in 246 BC.
 Initially supported by his mother Queen Zhao Ji and chancellor Lü Buwei who effectively managed the government, the young king took full control of his kingdom aged 22.
 With massive armies he overpowered the six remaining independent kingdoms of the late Warring States Period and unified China in 221 BC; putting an end to centuries of political turmoil, constant war and endless bloodshed.

 Ying Zheng saw himself differently.
 When he unified China he also claimed the mandate of Heaven by inventing a new title inspired by the divine rulers of Chinese mythology: Qin Shi Huangdi.
 Qin after his native state; Shi meaning ‘the first’ and so proclaiming the establishment of both an empire and a dynasty; Huang meaning ‘august’ after the name of three mythical kings and di meaning ‘divine ruler’ after the five sage emperors that followed those kings, according to Chinese legend.